abenkhadra/bcov/README.md

    - [capstone][link-capstone] branch `next` commit #c3b4ce1901
    - [unicorn][link-unicorn]  branch `master` commit #536c4e77c4

-The script `install.sh` takes care of the installation process.
 Later versions of both frameworks should work in principle but have not been tested yet.
+The script `install.sh` can be used for installation.

-## Research replicability
+## Research reproducibility

+We provide a [Dockerfile][link-dockerfile] which installs **bcov** and runs the available experiment.
-Please checkout the supplemental [artifacts][link-artifacts].
+Please checkout the supplemental [artifacts][link-artifacts] for more details.

 ## Usage